Toilet Paper Alternative: Use Cheeky Wipes Instead

 What are the pros and cons of reusable toilet paper?

-- Leaves you feeling properly fresh and clean (no wee bits of toilet paper stuck in lady bits, yuck!)
+- Leaves you feeling properly fresh and clean (no wee bits of toilet paper stuck in lady bits or bum cracks, yuck!)

 - Great for hairy bums and messy poo's!

-- Eco-friendly, great if you've got a septic tank or eco sewage system or perhaps live on a boat
+- Eco-friendly, great if you've got a septic tank, eco sewage system or perhaps live on a boat

 - Easy - no smell (really) no hassle as the washing machine is going on anyway.

 - Money saving.
-My family get through 16 rolls of toilet paper a month (lots of small children!), even with own brand that's about £8 monthly.
-The extra washing is about 50 wipes per week (500 grams) so with a 7kg washing machine, that's only one extra load of washing per month at about £1 to £2 if you use the tumble dryer.
+My family get through 16 rolls of toilet paper roll a month (lots of small children!), even with own brand that's about £12 monthly.
+The extra washing is about 50 wipes per week (500 grams) so with a 7kg washing machine full load, that's only one extra load of washing per month at about £1 to £2 if you use the tumble dryer.
 Should save me £100 a year ish - but I've already got the wipes.

 - Forgetful children dropping the dirty wipe down the toilet